 First impressions last.
 Set up a warm and welcoming process.
 Turn new customers to recurring friends by confirming their choice of reward program, repeat your offer and inspire them to visit you again.
 Welcome them in your preferred channel and consider available customer data when addressing them.
 In this stage you probably already know their name, gender, age and where they live.
 Use the information to get personal.
 It can be as simple as exposing different pictures to women and men in welcome emails.

-- Welcome including onboarding voucher
+- Welcome including onboarding offer

-- Reminder of voucher redemption
+- Reminder of offer redemption

-- Reward program
+- Introduce you reward program

 - Product warranties

 Once you’ve onboarded your new customers, it’s soon time to pay attention to them again.
 Their next visit (and purchase) are of high importance for your future relationship.
 There’s a correlation between a revisit and long term profitability.
 Now you really need to address the customer with relevant emails (or text messages depending on preferred channel).
 Remember that there is no one size fits all and you will need to use segmentation to succeed in this phase.

 - Shops on sale

 - Inspiration hunters

 These customers requires different types of activities.
 Here are some suggestions: